Revealing the unsung heroes of healthy public policy

 Start date: April 2015

-End date: March 2017
+End date: June 2018

 What is the issue?

-How is the project addressing the issue?
+How did the project address the issue?

-What are the expected outcomes?
+What were the outcomes?

 - Professor Penny Hawe, Menzies Centre for Health Policy, University of Sydney

 - Dr Becky Freeman, University of Sydney

 - Dr Rod Lamberts, Australian National Centre for the Public Awareness of Science